bennymagid/my_obsidian/🤠 Local Frontend Testing procedure.md

+#howTo
 In `Cursor` navigate to the correct front-end branch in the `admin-dashboard` project.

 Must specify which service is local vs remote at the top of the `.env.local-backend` file.
-Here, we use LAQ, but you'll generally use `localhost:8083` for crud
+Here, we use LAQ, but you'll generally u[]()se `localhost:8083` for crud

 ```
 # -- UAT ENV --